Beach Hazards Statement issued for Guam by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-29 11:41:00 MST Expires: 2022-12-29 16:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Winds this strong can make driving difficult, especially for high profile vehicles.
-Use extra caution.
-Target Area: Central Highlands; Curry County; Quay County WIND ADVISORY REMAINS IN EFFECT UNTIL 4 PM MST THIS AFTERNOON * WHAT...West to northwest winds 25 to 35 mph with gusts up to 50 mph expected. * WHERE...Central Highlands, Curry County, and Quay County. * WHEN...Until 4 PM MST this afternoon. * IMPACTS...Gusty winds will blow around unsecured objects.
-Tree limbs may be blown down.
-Expect strong crosswinds on area roadways.
+Effective: 2023-01-01 21:44:00 PST Expires: 2023-01-02 01:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Mojave Desert Slopes WIND ADVISORY NOW IN EFFECT UNTIL 1 AM PST MONDAY * WHAT...West winds 35 to 45 mph with frequent gusts around 55 mph expected.
+Occasional gusts near 60 mph possible. * WHERE...Mojave Desert Slopes. * WHEN...Until 1 AM PST Monday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.

 weather.gov